-Jake Tapper Cuts off Stephen Miller After Deeply Strange Interview
+Jake Tapper Cuts Off Stephen Miller After Deeply Strange Interview

 And responding to Trump’s Twitter claim that he is a “very stable genius,” Miller stood by his man, repeatedly asserting that the president speaks the truth.

-“The president is a political genius…who took down the Bush dynasty, who took down the Clinton dynasty, who took down the entire media complex,” he said.
+“The president is a political genius … who took down the Bush dynasty, who took down the Clinton dynasty, who took down the entire media complex,” he said.

 Tapper, sensing that Miller was catering to a very specific viewer with his comments, said, “I’m sure he’s watching and he’s happy you said that.”